Matt-Mf/Mio-Sito/content/blog/post_2.md

 ---
 author: "Me"
 date: 2019-12-17
-title: Some fundamental unordered Wordpress plugins
+title: Some fundamental selected Wordpress plugins
-best: true
+best: false
 ---
 Usually, as a single freelancer, i have to deal with costumers that require a dynamic  medium-to complex website with a simple CMS.
 Atop that, all the website need near zero maintenance and the goal is to host it on a managed solution that i can forget off without the need to fix everything with every unstable update.